 SCOTUS Punts Decision on Emergency Abortion Care

-Today, reproductive justice scored… a delay.
+Today, the movement for reproductive freedom scored… a delay.
 For the time being, pregnant people can get emergency abortions in Idaho.

 In its decision, the Supreme Court declined to answer any of the substantive questions raised in Moyle v.
 United States.
 It’s still not clear if extremist states like Idaho will be able to override a federal law, like EMTALA, and outlaw emergency abortions in hospital ERs.